zzzprojects/EntityFramework-Classic/docs/pages/features/audit.md

 ### Last Audit
 The latest audit can be accessed with the `LastAudit` property.

-The `LastAudit` property give you additional information that are not saved such as:
+The `LastAudit` property gives you additional information that are not saved such as:
 - Entity
 - Entry
 - OldValueRaw